sassoftware/vdmml-trials-challenge/README.md

 * Misclassification rates
 * Image of the pipeline

-Before you get started, don't forget to complete a [Contributor Agreement](https://github.com/sassoftware/vdmml-trials-challenge/blob/master/ContributorAgreement.pdf).
+Before you get started, don't forget to complete a [**Contributor Agreement**](https://github.com/sassoftware/vdmml-trials-challenge/blob/master/ContributorAgreement.pdf).

 Make sure to save your pipelines into the [**Speed Dating Folder**](https://github.com/sassoftware/vdmml-trials-challenge/tree/master/Speed-Dating-Challenge).